Camp (album)

-Camp is the debut studio album by American recording artist Donald Glover, under his stage name Childish Gambino.
+Camp is the debut studio album by American rapper Donald Glover, under his stage name Childish Gambino.
 It was released on November 15, 2011, by Glassnote Records.
 After releasing four mixtapes and three independent albums, Gambino signed a deal to Glassnote, making Camp his first album on a major record label.
 The album was co-produced in its entirety by Gambino's longtime collaborator Ludwig Göransson.

 Camp received generally positive reviews from critics, debuting at number 11 on the US Billboard 200, selling 52,000 copies in the first week.

 Background

 On September 6, 2011, Glover signed with Glassnote.
 The founder Daniel Glass says "There's a tremendous sense of rock'n'roll about him, an irreverence and an authenticity, He fits in with our roster because he's alternative.
 He liked our approach, which is very touring-intensive.
 Secondly, it's about how progressive he's been online: inclusive of his fans and very liberal with giving away music.
 He knows his audience."

 In late October, he announced that the album would be released on November 15.